edwin-oetelaar/tigard/README.md

 #### Voltage Switch

 This switch chooses the reference voltage for the level shifters and the target system:
 * 1V8, 3V3, and 5V all apply a voltage to the VTGT pin.
+(2.5 Volt feature on Eduino.io version)
 * VTGT disconnects the VTGT pin from supplies, and depends on the wire connected to the target to set the level shifter voltage.
+* The Eduino.io version has an extra jumper feature to select 1V8 or 2V5, a jumper on J8 makes it 1V8 (just like the original)

 This results in 3 distinct use cases:
 1. **Target-Powered:** Set the switch to VTGT and connect the VTGT wire to the **powered** target.
 The **target** powers the level shifters.